marcanuy/jekyll-skeleton/README.md

 themes, or example posts) to serve as a starting point for any website.

+Its purpose is to quickly start new websites cloning this repo and customizing to your needs, having already all the features I was adding and configuring every time I created a new Jekyll instance.

+Live demo looks so "*minimalistic*" because it does not use any theme and its only goal is to show the design of the website navigation and how to add posts/categories.

 Its structure uses the design described in
 [How To Add Bootstrap 4 To Jekyll The Right Way](https://simpleit.rocks/how-to-add-bootstrap-4-to-jekyll-the-right-way/) and